JoeyHuangOne/infinite-scroll-react/README.md

 infinite dailer/scrolling in React (and jquery in jquery folder).

+Rx branch implement event handler with Rx observable with throttle.

+Master branch did not use Rx nor event throttle.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts